afondiel/Self-Driving-Cars-Specialization/readme.md

 ![Autonomy solutions](https://www.rd.com/wp-content/uploads/2022/08/self-driving-cars-GettyImages-1292394282-JVedit.jpg?resize=768,512)

-# What's you'll learn ?
+# What you will learn ?

 1. Understand the detailed architecture and components of a self-driving car software stack